ibm-cloud-docs/containers/ts-sbd-non-sbd-clusters.md

 With the introduction of Secure by Default Cluster VPC Networking in version 1.30, new VPE gateways and managed security groups are being used to manage network traffic.
 {: tsCauses}

-These new resources and rules might cause networking errors in the existing clusters in your VPC.
-Depending on how you created your previous clusters.
+These new resources and rules might cause networking errors in the existing clusters in your VPC, depending on how you created your previous clusters.

 Before making a version 1.30 cluster, you created a cluster that does not use the managed cluster security group.